vsoch/codeart-examples/README.md

 this means that similar colors equate to similar terms.
 You can explore the visualization with this knowledge.

-Finally, to generate a custom codeart image (with text), the library can also do that, with an [example here](https://vsoch.github.io/codeart-examples/parse_repo/text.html) and shown below.
+To generate a custom codeart image (with text), the library can also do that, with an [example here](https://vsoch.github.io/codeart-examples/parse_repo/text.html) and shown below.